Facely1er/PandaGardeWebsite-v1/Classroom Activities for Privacy Panda.md

 •	Keep it positive, focusing on empowerment rather than fear
 ________________________________________
+Chapter 1 Activities: Understanding Personal Information

+**Story Connection:** This chapter aligns with the beginning of the story when Po accidentally shares all his personal information.
+In the story, Po's secret diary, embarrassing bamboo dance videos, and personal information like where he slept and what times he ate were suddenly visible to every animal in the forest.
+The story quote: *"All your information has been shared with the entire forest!"*

-Chapter 1 Activities: Understanding Personal Information Activity 1: "What Makes Me, Me?"
+Activity 1: "What Makes Me, Me?"
 Identity Collage Learning Objective: Students will identify and categorize different types of personal information.

+**Story Connection:** This activity connects to when Po's personal information was accidentally shared with everyone in the forest, helping students understand what information should remain private.

 Materials:
 •	Construction paper
 •	Magazines for cutting